YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/SRP.md

 Unity provides two prebuilt render pipelines based on the **Scriptable Render Pipeline (SRP)**: the **High Definition Render Pipeline (HDRP)**, and the **Universal Render Pipeline (URP)**.

+If you want even more control over your rendering pipeline, you can create your own custom render pipeline based on SRP.

 **URP** and **HDRP** are built on top of **SRP**.
 You can also create your own custom render pipeline on top of **SRP**.

-**Every render pipeline based on SRP has two key customized elements:**

 In **SRP**, you use C# scripts to configure and schedule rendering commands.
 You then tell Unity’s low-level graphics architecture to execute them, which sends instructions to the graphics API.

 The main way of doing this is by making API calls to the `ScriptableRenderContext`, but you can also execute **CommandBuffers** immediately.

 ### Render Pipeline Instance and Render Pipeline Asset
+**Every render pipeline based on SRP has two key customized elements:**
 - A **Render Pipeline Instance**.
   This is an instance of a class defines the functionality of your render pipeline.
 Its script inherits from **`RenderPipeline`**, and overrides its **`Render()`** method.
 - A **Render Pipeline Asset**.
 This is an asset in your Unity Project that stores data about which Render Pipeline Instance to use, and how to configure it.
 Its script inherits from **`RenderPipelineAsset`** and overrides its **`CreatePipeline()`** method.